NotPentium/NFS_ElectronicsTeamToolbox/Providentia/READ_ME.md

 # Providentia Library

-Welcome to the Providentia (Data Acquisition Board) library!
+Welcome to the Providentia Project library!
 This library serves as a centralized repository for various documents related to our DAQ board project.
 The Providentia is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.